single-cell-data/mams/specification.md

 # Observation Neighborhood Graph class (ONG)

-**General description:** Observation Neighborhood Graphs (i.e. adjacency matrices) can be used to store the correlation, similarity, or distance between pairs of observations.
+Observation Neighborhood Graphs (i.e. adjacency matrices) can be used to store the correlation, similarity, or distance between pairs of observations.
 These measurements are often used by graph-based clustering and visualization tools.

 **Field:** edge_metric
 **Value:** Character string